TiNredmc/PicoPowerBoard/Rev1.1/README.md

 # Design Flaws (Might be more But this is what I found)

 Since Rev0
-The CH330N uses wrong voltage rail (5 volt instead 3.3 volt) this csn kill mcu,
+The CH330N uses wrong voltage rail (5 volt instead 3.3 volt) this can kill mcu,